-- strategic store locations to facilitate delivery service;
+- · strategic store locations to facilitate delivery service;

 - production-oriented store designs;

 - product and process innovations;

 - a focused menu;

 - · efficient order taking, production and delivery;

-- Domino's PULSETM point-of-sale system; and

 - a comprehensive store audit program.

 Strategic store locations to facilitate delivery service

 We locate our stores strategically to facilitate timely delivery service to our customers.
 The majority of our domestic stores are located in populated areas in or adjacent to large or mid-size cities, or on or near college campuses.
 We use geographic information software, which incorporates variables such as traffic volumes, competitor locations, household demographics and visibility, to evaluate and identify potential store locations and new markets.